PhyMAGIC: Physical Motion-Aware Generative Inference with Confidence-guided LLM: Experiments

 \subsection{Qualitative Results}

-In our comparative evaluation with state-of-the-art video generation models, as illustrated in \autoref{fig:qualitative_comparison}, our method exhibits distinct advantages in modeling physically realistic dynamics given only a static image, while both Open-Sora 2.0~\cite{peng2025open_arxiv_2025} and CogVideoX~\cite{yang2024cogvideox_iclr2025} generate videos with visual distortion and physical anomalies.
-For the wolf-like sand collapse, Open-Sora 2.0 and CogVideoX exhibit unnatural particle scattering behaviors, while our results correctly simulate sand material behavior under gravity.
-In the \textit{rolling basketball} scene, baseline models produce implausible deformations under external forces or distorted appearance with origin input image, whereas our method maintains consistent appearance and motion.
+\textbf{Visual Comparison with Video Generation Models.} As illustrated in \autoref{fig:qualitative_comparison}, our method exhibits clear advantages in modeling physically realistic dynamics given only a static image, whereas Open-Sora 2.0~\cite{peng2025open_arxiv_2025} and CogVideoX~\cite{yang2024cogvideox_iclr2025} often produce visual distortions or physically implausible motions.
+For the wolf-like sand collapse, Open-Sora 2.0 and CogVideoX exhibit unnatural particle scattering behaviors, whereas our results accurately simulate the behavior of sand material under gravity.
+In the \textit{rolling basketball} scene, baseline models produce implausible deformations under external forces or distorted appearance, whereas our method maintains consistent appearance and motion.

+\textbf{Spatiotemporal Slice Analysis.} To evaluate temporal coherence, we compare space–time slices in \autoref{fig:slice_comparison}.
+Our method produces precise and continuous motion trajectories that match expected physical laws.
+By contrast, Physics3D, OMNIPHYSGS, PhysDreamer, and OpenSora-2 often show blurred edges and fragmented strips, indicating weak temporal consistency and inaccurate physical dynamics.
+CogVideoX and CogVideoX* exhibit regular motion patterns but fail to control static regions, resulting in unintended motion in non-moving components such as the base of the ficus.